sepsis-omics/mcgill-si-2018/README.md

 ### The actual Markdown pages are in the `docs` folder:
 ```
 % ls docs
-index.md about.md     # some pages
+index.md about.md modules/

+# modules/lessons
+% cd modules
+% ls

-dna/ prot/ rna/ met/  # some folders with more pages
+dna/ prot/ rna/ met/

-media/                # folder for images
+# the content for a module
+% cd dna
+% ls dna
+index.md images/
 ```

 To add a new page, say a page on the 'Minia' genome assembler, find the right location and create a page.
-In this case it would be `docs/dna/denovo/minia.md`.
+In this case it would be `docs/modules/denovo/minia.md`.
 Write the tutorial in that file, and then add the file to the master document `mkdocs.yml` in the correct section.

 ### When you are happy, add it the repo
 ```
 git add docs/dna/denovo/minia.md
-git commit -m "Added minia" mkdocs.yml docs/dna/denovo/minia.md
+git commit -m "Added minia" mkdocs.yml docs/modules/denovo/minia.md
 git push
 ```
 Your private local web version  http://127.0.0.1:8000/ will also update.